-- Read and analyze significant literary works written in, or translated into, English. - Analyze literary works, literary genres, literary criticism, the historical development of literature and language, and the contributions of major authors as being representative or unrepresentative of the cultures within which these authors lived and wrote. - Formulate ideas, especially for literary analysis, and convey them clearly in both written and spoken English. - Write effectively and demonstrate superior understanding of the writing process and writing techniques.
+- Analyze significant literary works written in, or translated into, English. - Analyze literary works, literary genres, literary criticism, the historical development of literature and language, and the contributions of major authors in the context of the cultures within which these authors lived and wrote. - Formulate ideas, especially for literary analysis, and convey them clearly in both written and spoken English. - Write effectively and demonstrate superior understanding of the writing process and writing techniques.

-A minor in English requires the completion of 15 semester hours of English coursework; at least 9 semester hours must be earned in courses numbered 300 or above.
+A minor in English requires the completion of 15 semester hours of English coursework, at least 9 of which must be earned in courses numbered 300 or above.
 Specific course requirements are listed below.
 If a specific course required for the minor is taken instead to satisfy requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of semester hours for the minor.
-Any course used to replace an upper-level course should also be upper level.
-At least half of the credit for the minor must be taken with UMUC.
+Any course used to replace an upper-level course should also be classified as upper level.